apify/actor-whitepaper/README.md

 ### Node.js

-To [apify](https://www.npmjs.com/package/apify) NPM package contains everything that you need to start building actors locally in Node.js.
+The most complete implementation of actor system is provided by the Apify SDK for Node.js, via the [apify](https://www.npmjs.com/package/apify) NPM package.
+The package contains everything that you need to start building actors locally.
-Just install the package to your project by running:
+You can install it to your Node.js project by running:

 ```bash
 $ npm install apify